emily-sim/comp20-s2017-team10/README.md

 User interaction with game: we don’t want to regenerate the web page with each new question in the round.
 We need a while loop that will request however many songs from the Spotify API while the game is being played.

 Electronic Mockups

+#comments by Ming
+* LOL, the previous team I just reviewed (team 9) also have a very similar idea.
+This is great.
+How sad no one even thought of this last semester.